Inertial Frame Dragging as a Probe to Differentiate Kerr-Newman Naked Singularities from Black Holes: Distinguishing Kerr-Newman Black Hole From Naked Singularity

 where

 Now $K^2$ is expressed as

 Finally, substituting Eq.~\eqref{lt_a_2} into Eq.~\eqref{lt_a_1} gives the reduced form

-The above equation specifies the acceleration required to transport a test gyro in the Kerr-Newman spacetime.
-It reduces to the standerd Kerr result for $Q=0$ as reported in \citep{Chakraborty:2016mhx}.
-This acceleration becomes unbounded, diverging as the event horizon is approached from any direction.
-By contrast, in the naked singularity case, where no horizon exists, the gyro’s acceleration remains finite throughout the spacetime, including at ($r=0$) for ($\theta \neq \pi/2$), as inferred from the above result.
+The above equation specifies the proper acceleration required to transport a test gyroscope along a stationary trajectory in the Kerr-Newman spacetime.
+In the limit \(Q\to 0\), it reduces exactly to the corresponding Kerr expression reported in \citep{Chakraborty:2016mhx}.
+Although the electric charge introduces additional \(Q^{2}\)-dependent contributions, the qualitative behaviour of the acceleration remains similar to that in the Kerr geometry.
+For the black hole case, the acceleration diverges as the event horizon is approached from any direction.
+This reflects the fact that an observer attempting to remain stationary arbitrarily close to the horizon must undergo an increasingly large proper acceleration.
+Hence, a stationary timelike worldline cannot be maintained on the horizon with finite acceleration.
+On the other hand, in the naked singularity case, where no horizon exists, the acceleration remains finite throughout the spacetime except at the ring singularity.
+In particular, it stays finite even at \(r=0\) for \(\theta\neq \pi/2\).
+The divergence appears only at the ring singularity \(r=0\) and \(\theta=\pi/2\), where \(\rho^{2}=0\).
+Thus, the behaviour of the gyroscope's acceleration clearly distinguishes the Kerr-Newman black hole from the Kerr-Newman naked singularity.

+It is also instructive to note that the proper acceleration vanishes when the gyroscope follows a geodesic trajectory.
+In the equatorial plane \((\theta=\pi/2)\), Eq.~\eqref{KN_acc_red} reduces to